FelixPetriconi/future_proposal/proposal.md

 Many of the todays used UI libraries allow changes of the UI elements only from within the main-event-loop or main-thread.
 But with the design of std::async and the continuations of C++11 and the C++17 TS it is not easily possible to perform changes in the UI, because it is not possible to define in which thread a future or a continuation shall be executed.

-So we propose that it should be possible to specify an executor while using std::async to create a new future or pass it as additional argument when calling a continuation.
+So we propose that it should be possible to specify an executor while using std::async or std::package to create a new future or pass it as additional argument when calling a continuation.

 Example: